phonehtut/phonehtut/README.md

 <h2 align="left">Hi 👋!
-My name is Phone Htut Khaung, and I'm a Web DevOps Engineer, from Innovix Solutions</h2>
+My name is Phone Htut Khaung, and I'm a Odoo Developer and DevOps Engineer, from Innovix Solutions</h2>

 ###